 A high school teacher friend just told me something that made me upset, at first.

-Like everyone right now, he’s having to teach remotely, and our school district has made it known that students will not receive letter grades, only Pass/Fail.
+By the end of the Spring 2020 semester, he was having to teach remotely, and our school district made it known that students will not receive letter grades, only Pass/Fail.

 On a recent teacher parent/teacher call regarding a lack of assignments being turned in by their child, the parent simply said: “If he ain’t getting credit, he’ ain’t gonna do the work.”